amake/video2pod/README.md

 1. Clone this repo.
 Run `make help` for info on the basic operations.
 2. Copy `config.ini.example` to `config.ini` and fill it out.
-The `deployment` section is only required if you plan to deploy this to AWS Lambda.
+The `deployment` section is only required if you plan to deploy this to AWS.
 3. Run `make archive` to download the videos
 4. Run `make all` to produce the chapterized audio files.
 Look in the `dist` directory.